A helping hand when you're in need

 The majority of our grants are under £1,000, but we can consider requests for up to £3,000.

-We can help members and former members of Benenden, as well as friends and family named on another person's membership.
-We also accept non-member referrals from our selected partner charities (Charity For Civil Servants, The Rowland Hill Fund and BT Benevolent Fund).
+We can help members and former members of Benenden Health, as well as friends and family named on another person's membership.
+We also accept non-member referrals from our selected partner charities (Charity For Civil Servants, The Rowland Hill Fund, BT Benevolent Fund and Hospital Saturday Fund).
 Please note that we do not accept applications from non-members directly.